macroquest/docs/reference/top-level-objects/tlo-finditembankcount.md

 [_item_][item] **FindItemBankCount**[=_name_]

-:   Counts the items in your bank using exact name match (case insensntive).
+:   Counts the items in your bank using exact name match (case insensitive).

     ??? example